 The contemporary display at the glasshouse adopts something of a Victorian stove-house effect.
 An abundance of exotic plants offer dazzling colours and rich scents, and the many exotic leaf shapes catch the eye.
 Particularly striking is the majestic bird of paradise flower (Strelitzia reginae), and the magnificent Epiphyllum oxypetalum, or queen of the night.
 This bloom is a favourite of Lord Warden the Lord Boyce, from whom the specimen on display at the glasshouse was generously donated.

-As part of the £2.3m project currently underway at the castle, aiming to revive parts of Walmer's historic pleasure grounds, major improvements have been made to the Castle's visitor facilities.
-Now open, the brand new glasshouse cafe allows visitors somewhere to sit and enjoy the Kitchen Garden whatever the season.
+As part of the Rediscovering Walmer's Pleasure Grounds Project, that has revived parts of Walmer's historic pleasure grounds, major improvements have been made to the Castle's visitor facilities.
+The new glasshouse cafe allows visitors somewhere to sit and enjoy the Kitchen Garden whatever the season.